-Investors are bracing for the worst and waiting to see if RTI International Metals (NYS: RTI) will fall short of Wall Street forecasts for the consecutive quarter.
-The company will unveil its latest earnings on Tuesday.
-RTI International Metals is a producer and global supplier of titanium mill products and a manufacturer of fabricated titanium and specialty metal components for the international aerospace, defense, energy, and industrial and consumer markets.
+Investors are on the edge of their collective seats, hoping that RTI International Metals (NYS: RTI) will top analyst expectations for the third consecutive quarter.
+The company will unveil its latest earnings on Tuesday, February 7.
+RTI International Metals is a producer and global supplier of titanium mill products.
+It is also a manufacturer of fabricated titanium and specialty metal components for the international aerospace, defense, energy, and industrial and consumer markets.

 What analysts say:

-Revenue forecasts: On average, analysts predict $122.9 million in revenue this quarter.
-That would represent a rise of 15.2% from the year-ago quarter.
+Revenue Forecasts: On average, analysts predict $137.8 million in revenue this quarter.
+That would represent a rise of 20.2% from the year-ago quarter.

-Wall Street earnings expectations: The average analyst estimate is earnings of $0.04 per share.
-Estimates range from a loss of $0.05 to a profit of $0.12.
+Wall Street Earnings Expectations: The average analyst estimate is earnings of $0.10 per share.
+Estimates range from $0.08 to $0.11.

 What our community says:

-CAPS All-Stars are solidly behind the stock with 97.7% awarding it an "outperform" rating.
-The community at large backs the All-Stars with 92.9% granting it a rating of "outperform."
-Fools have embraced RTI International Metals and haven't been shy with their opinions lately, logging 109 posts in the past 30 days.
-RTI International Metals has a bullish CAPS rating of five out of five stars that is about on par with the Fool community assessment.
+CAPS All Stars are solidly backing the stock, with 97.5% granting it an "outperform" rating.
+Most of the community is in line with the All Stars, with 92.4% assigning it a rating of "outperform."
+Fools have embraced RTI International Metals and haven't been shy with their opinions lately, logging 111 posts in the past 30 days.
+Even with a robust four out of five stars, RTI International Metals' CAPS rating falls a little short of the community's upbeat outlook.

-Revenue has now gone up for three straight quarters.
-The company's gross margin shrank by four percentage points in the last quarter.
-Revenue rose 12% while cost of sales rose 18% to $94.8 million from a year earlier.
+The company boosted its gross margin by 3.6 percentage points in the last quarter.
+Revenue rose 40% while cost of sales rose 34.2% to $118.7 million from a year earlier.